RAR/esphome-axp2101/README.md

 The power button binary sensors are momentary - they trigger briefly when the event occurs and then reset.
 This makes them ideal for automation triggers.
 Use `on_press` actions to respond to button events.

 For tracking the actual button state (pressed vs released), use the optional `pkey_positive` and `pkey_negative` sensors.

+**Note:** For responsive button detection, set `update_interval` to 100ms or faster.
+The default 60s interval will cause button events to accumulate and trigger all at once.

 ### Brightness Control (Home Assistant)